theboylzp/UCTG/README.md

 # UCTG
-This repository consist code-base of UCTG framework.
+This repository contains the source code of the paper titled UCTG: A Unified Controllable Text Generation Framework for Query Auto-Completion with Prompt Learning.